 This is how you learn about the world and how you fit in it.
 Compliance takes that experience away from you, so stop complying and start educating yourself.

-The only thing humans should only ever totally comply with is nature and God’s will.
+The only thing humans should only ever totally comply with is nature and God’s will, and even then, humanity would not have survived had it not challenged the universe, this existence, this ‘reality’ we find ourselves in.